Collie (WA)

 An assessment of population growth drivers in Collie reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Collie's population is estimated at around 8,093 as of Nov 2025.
-This reflects an increase of 494 people (6.5%) since the 2021 Census, which reported a population of 7,599 people.
-The change is inferred from the resident population of 8,038 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 24 validated new addresses since the Census date.
-This level of population equates to a density ratio of 153 persons per square kilometer.
-Population growth for Collie was primarily driven by interstate migration, contributing approximately 49.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Collie (WA) is around 8,110.
+This figure reflects an increase of 511 people since the 2021 Census, which reported a population of 7,599.
+The change was inferred from AreaSearch's estimation of the resident population at 8,038 in June 2024, following examination of the latest ERP data release by the ABS, and an additional 31 validated new addresses since the Census date.
+This results in a population density ratio of 153 persons per square kilometer.
+Population growth was primarily driven by interstate migration contributing approximately 49.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Moving forward, an above median population growth is projected for non-metropolitan areas nationally, with Collie expected to grow by 1,199 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 15.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering projected demographic shifts, an above median population growth is projected for regional areas across the nation.
+The suburb of Collie (WA) is expected to increase by 1,206 persons to 2041, reflecting a total increase of 15.0% over the 17 years.

 Frequently Asked Questions - Population